Encrypted DNS ArchLinux with dnscrypt-proxy & dnsmasq

 listed in Germany.
 If not, something is wrong and you have a DNS leak.

-I have noticed dnsleaktest having issues lately, https://ipleak.net
+I have noticed dnsleaktest having issues lately, https://ipleak.net works for

 this as well.